Marfien/rewi-bw/README.md

   z: 2.5
   pitch: 0.0
   yaw: 180.0
-cps: # Where the cps tester is located
+cps-tester: # Where the cps tester is located
   x: 14.5
   y: 64.0
   z: 2.5